10 Secrets to Making the Best Southern Fried Chicken—Straight from a Chef

 I’ve seen all kinds of fried chicken tips over the years that recommend bread crumbs, beer batter and even cornflakes as the coating.
 In my experience, plain old flour works best.
 It not only adheres well to the chicken, but it fries up golden brown and crispy every time.

 If the fryer oil is too cold, the breading will get oil-logged and soggy—how sad!
 Get your chicken crispy by frying at temperatures around 375°.
 Keep in mind that the temperature will go down when you drop in the chicken, so make sure to turn the heat up a bit to compensate.

 Learn more about deep frying at home with confidence.

 One of the most common frying mistakes is overcrowding the pan.
 When you add too many pieces at once, the temperature drops and you’ll end up with soggy breading.
 It stinks to have to fry multiple batches of chicken, but you have to if you want chicken that’s crispy and crunchy.

-You can save a ton of money by breaking the chicken down yourself.
+You can save a ton of money by cutting up a whole chicken.
 Not only that, but you’ll get a nice assortment of white and dark meat on your fried chicken platter.
-It’s easy; we’ll show you how.

 All good things take time, including fried chicken.
 Take the time to brine the chicken overnight, then be patient as the chicken fries in the hot oil.
 Don’t be tempted to crank up the heat—that’s a great way to burn the coating without cooking the chicken all the way through.